bart747/mysite/content/blog/alt-lazy-load.md

 ---
 title: "On Lazy Load Overuse and What You Can Do Instead"
-subtitle: "Lazy Load is a great idea, so it's overused frequently"
+subtitle: "Lazy Load is a great idea, so it's overused frequently."
 date: 2016-10-19
 ---